Home > On PM Motor > Should the Positioning Bearing of a Vertical Motor be Placed at the Upper End or the Lower End?

 Three aspects to note:

-Since the positioning end bears axial force, the positioning end needs to select a bearing that can withstand the axial force.
-The non-positioned end does not matter.
-The most common selection is that deep groove ball bearings, angular contact ball bearings, etc. can withstand axial loads and can be used as positioning ends; NU/N series cylindrical roller bearings cannot withstand axial loads and cannot be used as positioning ends.
-Spherical roller bearings can bear axial loads, but when bearing axial loads, one of the two rows of rollers will easily be overloaded, so specific analysis of actual problems is required.
+Since the positioning end bears axial force, a bearing that can bear axial force shall be selected at the positioning end.
+It doesn’t matter for the non-positioned end.
+The most common selection is that deep groove ball bearings and angular contact ball bearings, etc., which can bear axial loads, can be used as positioning ends; NU/N series cylindrical roller bearings cannot bear axial loads and cannot be used as positioning ends.
+The spherical roller bearings can bear axial loads, but when bearing axial loads, one of the two rows of rollers will be overloaded so easily, and thus the specific actual problems must be analyzed in particular.

-When maintaining bearings, consider the load conditions of the bearings at both ends.
-Since the positioning end bearing bears combined loads (axial and radial), it requires more maintenance and will face more frequent disassembly.
-Then, when the bearing that requires more maintenance is placed at the non-extension end of the shaft, when performing maintenance, it is necessary to consider whether there will be additional steps in disassembling the fan, windshield and other components.
-We cannot answer in one word whether it is better to place the positioning end bearing of a vertical motor on the top or bottom.
+Then, when locating the bearing that requires higher maintenance at the non-extension end of the shaft, during maintenance, one must consider if there are additional steps in disassembling the fan, windshield, and other components.
+We cannot answer in one word whether it is better to put the positioning end bearing of a vertical motor on the top or bottom.
 Each choice needs to adapt to the corresponding working conditions.
 Only after understanding the basic principles can we adapt to changes and make appropriate choices.

 Conclusion

-In conclusion, understanding the structural similarities and differences between vertical and horizontal motors, particularly in terms of bearing forces and configurations, is crucial.
-By comprehensively analyzing the forces acting on the bearings and considering the implications of different bearing configurations, we can make informed decisions to optimize motor design and maintenance.
-This approach ensures efficient and reliable motor operation across various applications.
+An understanding of the structural similarities and differences between vertical and horizontal motors, with particular attention to bearing forces and configurations, is important.
+A comprehensive analysis of the forces on bearings, along with considering the implications of various bearing configurations, will be beneficial in making informed decisions for motor design optimization and maintenance.
+This approach will ensure that efficient and reliable motor operations occur in many applications.

 RELATED PRODUCT